Update May 2019

 - Transformer T1 on the left wraps its windings around a suitable ferrite material usually in toroid form.

 - Transformer T2 on the right has no core.

 - Shunt capacitor C1 across the low Z side provides reactance compensation for the T1-E1 end-fed system.

 - Series capacitor C2 on the low Z side provides reactance compensation for the T2-E2 end-fed system.

-- The right schematic represents the NEC design I used to simulate and analyze the end-fed antenna concept.
+- The right schematic represents the autotransformer NEC design I used to simulate and analyze the end-fed antenna concept.

 This web site is as much my technical journal as well as article collection.
 Hence please accept this post as merely a quick reminder the key notion that capacitor position correlates with the core material (or lack thereof).